playermissile/dli_tutorial/index.rst

       smc     ldx #$ff  ; 2 cycles

    also takes 6 cycles, but has the advantage of not needing dedicated storage in the zero page.
-Note that if you are optimizing for size, the self- modifying code version takes 5 bytes, while the stack and zero page versions only take 4.
+Note that if you are optimizing for size, the self-modifying code version takes 5 bytes, while the stack and zero page versions only take 4.

    For improved code readability, I try to label any places where I use self